Experiences of Realizing the Secrets of Happiness

 When I was about to give up in the mountains, a herdsman appeared and invited me in his herdsmen hut.

-The foods he gave was very delicious though looked like remnants; cold and stale.
+The food he gave was delicious though looked like remnants – very cold and quite stale.

 I thanked him and continued my journey.